cheerful/freckle-apidocs/content/v2/index.md

   <<%= "#{API_V2_URL}" %>/users/?page=50&per_page=100>; rel="last"
 ~~~

-the `rel` attribute indicates what the URL links to:
+The `rel` attribute indicates what the URL links to:

 * **next**: shows the URL of the immediate next page of results
 * **last**: shows the URL of the last page of results
 * **first**: shows the URL of the first page of results
 * **prev**: shows the URL of the immediate previous page of results

 <script>
   window.showMessageBox = function(){